 At Holy Trinity we believe RE subject matter gives particular opportunities to promote an ethos of respect for others, challenge stereotypes and build understanding of other cultures and beliefs.
 This contributes to promoting a positive and inclusive school ethos.
 We believe RE enables pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society.
 It teaches pupils to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice and prompts pupils to consider their responsibilities to themselves and to others, and to explore how they might contribute to their communities and to wider society.
 It encourages empathy, generosity and compassion.

-Our RE curriculum is in accordance with Worcestershire LA Agreed Syllabus.
-We ensure that topics build on prior learning.
-There is a planned progression built into the scheme of work.
 An RE topic is taught every half term, often as a blocked area of study rather than as a set of individual weekly lessons.
 At Holy Trinity School we follow the Worcestershire Agreed RE Syllabus which can be found below.